 Species Comments on status and population changes Eurasian tree sparrow Declining nationally, but may be stable in central and eastern Derbyshire.
 Grey partridge Declining nationally and in Derbyshire.
 Population may have halved in last 10 - 15 years.
 Wood warbler Declining nationally and in Derbyshire.
 Willow tit Declining nationally, and probably declining in Derbyshire.
 Marsh tit Declining nationally some evidence of a slight decline in Derbyshire.
 Hedge accentor Widespread in Derbyshire.
 No data to indicate decline.
 Common bullfinch Fairly widespread.
 Derbyshire population probably stable European turtle dove Probably extinct as a breeding species in Derbyshire.
 Common starling Declined nationally.
 Still widespread in Derbyshire, but less abundant.
 Song thrush Common and fairly widespread in Derbyshire.
-Red ouzel Rare to local - breeds in the Peak District Northern lapwing Declining in the lowlands and especially in agricultural areas is found breeding on brownfield sites, former gravel pits and Development pressure is likely to result in additional declin species.
-Now largely absent from the Coalfields and Magn Limestone areas.
-Fish Unknown Reptiles & Amphibians ; ; Common toad National decline possibly mirrored in parts of Derbyshire, but no clear trend overall in the County, Robust monitoring data difficult to collect
+Red ouzel Rare to local - breeds in the Peak District Northern lapwing Declining in the lowlands and especially in agricultural areas.
+The bird is found breeding on brownfield sites, former gravel pits and collieries.
+Development pressure is likely to result in additional declines of this species.
+Now largely absent from the Coalfields and Magnesian Limestone areas.
+Fish Unknown Reptiles & Amphibians \$ Common toad National decline possibly mirrored in parts of Derbyshire, but no clear trend overall in the County.

-Common toad National decline possibly mirrored in parts of Derbyshire, but no clear trend overall in the County.
 Robust monitoring data difficult to collect.
 Great crested newt Main population stronghold in southern White Peak is stable.
 Further south and east the species is under greater threat and some populations are isolated.
 Poor data in some areas restricts assessment.
 Slow worm No known change Grass snake No known change Adder No known change - most of the population is in the PDNP.
 Common lizard Widespread in moorland uplands, scattered in east and south-west.
 Absent from the south-west.
 Rediscovered at one site in Amber Valley near Belper in 2010.
 No change observable.
 A large population (80